 Lemon law applies differently to all different types of vehicles because of the ways the laws are structured.
-Because of this, there may be different laws you have file under if you own a car, truck, motorcycle, or RV.
+For example, the law may be different for each of the following: cars, trucks, motorcycles and an RV.

 If you believe that you own a vehicle that was sold to you as a lemon, there is help available to you.
 The Law Offices of Howard D. Silver has been specializing in lemon law cases for decades and can help you get the compensation you deserve.

 For help with your case, please contact our Los Angeles firm today by calling 818-597-2610.

 It is important to know whether your car will technically be considered a “new motor vehicle.”
 Your rights and protections under the California Lemon Law will vary depending on whether your vehicle will legally be considered a “new vehicle” or a “used vehicle.”

 Even if your car is not a “new motor vehicle” by California Lemon Law Standards, you may still have the same protections if the vehicle is still under the warranty provided by the seller.
 There is more information about lemon law at our Lemon Law FAQ page.

 According to the California Lemon Law, a vehicle is technically considered a “new motor vehicle” if:

 - It was bought or used primarily for household, family, or personal reasons

 - It weighs under 10,000 lbs. and is primarily used for a business that is registered as a partnership, LLC, corporation, or association

 - It is still covered by the manufacturer’s warranty